 - Modulus of elasticity e.g. Young’s modulus (E)

-The ROCKRay implementation project at the site was completed within six weeks and enabled project study team to build high granularity 3D block models by providing team with 190 fold increase in the amount of core length with rock strength estimates available for engineering design and 3D ore body modelling.
+The ROCKRay implementation project was complete within six weeks and enabled the project study team to build high granularity 3D block models by providing team with 190 fold increase in the amount of core length with rock strength estimates available for engineering design and 3D ore body modelling.

-Before implementing ROCKRay, the site had approximately 30 metres of rock sample laboratory test results for 16 lithological domains from 28 holes.
-After using ROCKRay the team had access to 5690 metres available.
+Before implementing the machine learning software, the site had approximately 30 metres of rock sample laboratory test results for 16 lithological domains from 28 holes.
+After using ROCKRay the team had access to 5690 metres available for 3D block modelling.
+This meant the study team had block model scale estimates of rock strength that were significantly more accurate that the lithological mean – see error comparison chart.

 “This is an exciting step forward for UCS modelling!